Andrea Iannone: Nicknames

 The first notable nickname Iannone had was during the 2010 Misano Circuit Moto2 race where he wore a helmet inspired by the Incredible Hulk.
 The writing on the back of the helmet read "The Incredible Iannhulk".
 In 2011, Iannone sported the nickname "Crazy Joe" on the back of his leathers, a nickname his friends had given him - he is called this because of his aggressive racing manoeuvres.
 In 2012, "Crazy Joe" had changed to "The Maniac Joe" to emphasize the first nickname even further.
 At Mugello, Iannone used the colour scheme of a nearby fire station and for that race alone gained the nickname "Joe the Firefighter".

-During his latter years of motorcycle racing he was known as "The Maniac".
+During his latter years of motorcycle racing, Iannone was known as "The Maniac".